ahroach/hexdiff/README.md

 Features
 --------
-* Arbitrary offsets can be set for each input file
+* Arbitrary offsets can be set for each input file.
-* A maximum compare length can be specified to limit the amount of compared data
+* A maximum compare length can be specified to limit the amount of compared data.
 * All matching lines can be printed to the terminal window, even when they form a large contiguous block of matching data.